nmcke1/WeatherChecker/README.md

 # Starting Point

-The starting point is an empty HTML file.
-We are going to build on top of this.
+The starting point is to install git.
+Go to [https://git-scm.com/download/win](https://git-scm.com/download/win) and install the windows version.

+Also install Visual Studio Code from [https://code.visualstudio.com/](https://code.visualstudio.com/)

-First we need to pull the code down from github.
-In the Git CMD program switch to the c drive if not already set:-
+Next we need to pull the code down from GitHub.
+In the Git Bash program switch to the c drive if not already set:-

     c: